rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 <a name="guidelines"></a>

-# Guidelines for the discussion:
+# Guidelines for the discussion

 ## General guidelines